 These camping areas are managed by the local communities and it's advised not to camp in other areas.
 All of them have toilets (most even flush toilets!) and the rubbish is taken away every day.
-By camping at the designated areas you contribute to keep this magical mountain range clean and trash free.
+By camping at the designated areas you contribute to keep this magical mountain range clean immaculate lagunas and great camping spots make this hiking route, together with the Ausangate lodge to lodge trek, as one of our favourite ones of all time.
+And that's saying a lot!